 The potential applications of Galileo are many and varied, including:

-The partners in the Galileo programme are:
+Partners in the Galileo programme:

 Published in November 2014